Cohomologist/cohomologist.github.io/_posts/2023-04-17-data-structure-algebra.md

 d1 = 0, d(pq) = (dp)q + p(dq), d(p+q) = dp + dq, (dp)q = p(dq)
 $$

+### Partial derivatives
+Often, we want to excise a specific part of a structure rather than an arbitrary part.
+For example, consider the list

+### Cohomology on $A$

 We can form the de Rham complex

 $$